Staff

 Bas spent the previous twelve years as Finance Manager of the Institute of Child Health.

-I was born in Albania, but my work experience started when I was 18 in construction sites and managing properties in Italy.
+Marjo was born in Albania, but his work experience started when he was 18 in construction sites and managing properties in Italy.

-I was looking for a new challenge and opportunities for development, so I moved to London in December 2016 and joined a charity where I was appointed Building Engineer Service and Duty Manager.
+He was looking for a new challenge and opportunities for development, so he moved to London in December 2016 and joined a charity where he was appointed Building Engineer Service and Duty Manager.

-I love to learn about new cultures and history; therefore, I feel privileged to be part of a charity with such a deep-rooted history.
-I am looking forward to learning more about how we support the community, and how I can support the charity in achieving its goal of creating a united, thriving, and equal Southwark.
+He loves to learn about new cultures and history; therefore, he feels privileged to be part of a charity with such a deep-rooted history.
+He is looking forward to learning more about how we support the community, and how he can support the charity in achieving its goal of creating a united, thriving, and equal Southwark.

-Growing up in Italy allowed me to have access to great food, so I feel fortunate to work near Borough market, where I can continue to sample great foods from around the world.
+Growing up in Italy allowed him to have access to great food, so he feels fortunate to work near Borough market, where he can continue to sample great foods from around the world.

-In my spare time I enjoy meeting friends, exploring London’s many historical sites, swimming and cycling in local parks and along the Thames.
+In his spare time, he enjoys meeting friends, exploring London’s many historical sites, swimming and cycling in local parks and along the Thames.

 Morgan is a brilliant addition to the Community Investment Team and brings with her a wealth of knowledge about Southwark having been born and bred in Bermondsey.
 She has worked as a fundraiser, an events manager and is a qualified trampoline instructor – and of course she’ll be able to bring all these skills to her work with United St Saviour’s!